 - Highlights of Cyber Security + Cyber Insurance Webinar 2023

 - Best Cyber Security Practice Checklist for businesses in 2023

 How to Avoid a Spear Phishing Attack?

 Whether as an individual or an employee, you should never respond to any unknown messages that request personal information or ask to click suspicious links.
 This can lead to a serious personal or business email compromise.
 Here are some precautions businesses must teach their employees to prevent them from being victims of spear phishing attacks:

-- Examine your personal information that you have posted on the internet.
+- Examine the personal information that you have posted on the internet.
 Do not post too many details about yourself.
 Do not put anything you would not want a potential scammer to see.
 Limit your privacy settings.

 - Don’t use the same password for all accounts.
-If a hacker therefore uncovers the password to one of your accounts, they are unable to access others.
+If a hacker, therefore, uncovers the password to one of your accounts, they are unable to access others.
 Follow best practices for keeping strong passwords.